Anti-racism resources: Continuing the focus

 - Rainbow Milk.
 This story follows a teen from a Jehovah’s Witness family in post-Windrush London and the battle he faces with his racial and sexual identities.

-Also, check out our Best books on diversity and inclusion blog post.
+Also, check out our Best books on diversity and inclusion.

 Articles and additional anti-racism resources